Zindua

 CORS allowlist (browser)

-If you call from a browser, add allowed origins under Settings → Integrations.
+Browser calls must match allowed origins under Dashboard → Settings → Integrations.
 Server-to-server calls without Origin are unaffected.

 Verify webhook signatures